DPedal Build Instructions

 - PCB Color: whatever you want

-- Complete order.
-You probably want "Global Standard Direct Line" for shipping.
+- You probably want "Global Standard Direct Line" for shipping.

 Download the STLs here.